 Head to West Sedona for lunch at Mariposa Latin Grill.
 One of the best restaurants in Sedona, Mariposa Latin Inspired Grill is an upscale restaurant in a gorgeous location.
 Eat outside on the patio and enjoy unobstructed views of Sedona’s Red Rock scenery.

-Afternoon.
 Hike Soldiers Pass

-Work off lunch with an easy hike on Soldier’s Pass famous for two unique landscape features —Devil’s Kitchen and the Seven Sacred Pools.
+Work off lunch with an easy hike on Soldier’s Pass, famous for two unique landscape features —Devil’s Kitchen and the Seven Sacred Pools.
 Devil’s Kitchen is a natural sinkhole, and the Seven Sacred Pools are a group of natural ponds.

 If you take the Soldier’s Pass Trail, you’ll quickly get to the Devil’s Kitchen Sinkhole.
 The Seven Sacred Pools are not much further, about 0.5 miles into the trail.
 The Seven Sacred Pools is also an excellent turn-around spot if you are looking for a more leisurely hike.

-Evening.
-Dinner and Stargazing.
+Dinner and Stargazing

 Dinner at Cress on Oak Creek